Sign up FAQs

 - Campfire evenings with 150 new friends

-- Nightly entertainment at the campsite and hotel: break – dancing, music, traditional drumming & dance and an evening at the local arts centre, with insightful talks from former street children-turned artists
+- Nightly entertainment at the Athletes’ Village and hotel: breakdancing, music, traditional drumming & dance and an evening at the local arts centre, with insightful talks from former street children-turned artists

 - The KidsRunWild children’s fun & sports day